skylarkjs/skylark/README.md

 # skylark.js
-An unified framework for building cross-platform modern html5 application. http://www.skylarkjs.org
+An unified framework for building modern html5 applications across web and desktop. http://www.skylarkjs.org

 ## Introduction
-Skylark.js is an unified framework for building cross-platform modern html5 application, including the runtime library and many  development tools.
+Skylark.js is an unified framework for building modern html5 applications across web and desktop, including the runtime library and many  development tools.
 ### summary

 - Concise